emaadmanzoor/eyeshalfclosed/content/articles/2011_01_14_compiled-are-i/compiled-are-i.md

-2. [**Jekyll**](http://jekyllrb.com/): Possibly the most popular of the lot, with a really neat [framework][3] to get started with, and solid backing from the enterprise (Github Pages uses this) and community.
+2. [**Jekyll**](http://jekyllrb.com/): Possibly the most popular of the lot, with a really neat [framework][3] to get started with, and solid backing from the big players (Github Pages uses this) and community.
 Perfect for the blogger focused on blogging, with no desires to spend time tweaking their platform to perform silly stunts.